james5635/motorcycle-management/README.md

 - FAQ System

 # Documentation
-Documentation is in docs folder.
+The documentation is located in the `docs` directory.

 # Usage
 ```bash